-Architectural Computing 1 Staff Contact: School Office
+Architectural Computing 1

 An introduction to the technology of computing as it pertains to the practice of Architecture and Design.
 The computer is presented as a tool for storing and manipulating information by means of application programs which model the real-world needs and activities of architects.
-Emphasis is on the modelling of grapics information, including an introduction to CAD concepts and techniques.
-Basic principles of technology and programming are explained.
+Emphasis is on the modelling of graphics information, including an introduction to CAD concepts and techniques.
+Basic principles of computer technology and programming are explained.
 Students engage in hands-on computer exercises to consolidate the knowledge gained in the lectures.